Trump on DACA

 The radical extremists shout, “Take our country back!”

 From you!
 And from me!

 See these people?
 They are somebody’s neighbors.
 They are somebody’s co-workers.
-They are somebody’s brothers, sisters, aunts, uncles, and cousins.
+They are somebody’s sons, daughters, brothers, sisters, and cousins.
 We must confront them.
 We must stop them.
 They have been taught to hate.
 We must teach them that hate is wrong.
 And we must pray for them.

 Love for Enemies

 “You have heard that it was said, ‘Love your neighbor[a] and hate your enemy.’
 But I tell you, love your enemies and pray for those who persecute you, that you may be children of your Father in heaven.
 He causes his sun to rise on the evil and the good, and sends rain on the righteous and the unrighteous.
 If you love those who love you, what reward will you get?
 Are not even the tax collectors doing that?
 And if you greet only your own people, what are you doing more than others?
 Do not even pagans do that?
 Be perfect, therefore, as your heavenly Father is perfect.”

 The Rosary Confraternity is a spiritual association (of the Catholic Church), the members of which strive to pray the entire Rosary during the course of each week.
 They form a union of countless hundreds of thousands of the faithful throughout the world who, along with their own intentions, include the intentions and needs of all its members, while they in turn pray for them…. [more]

 Those who pray the Rosary regularly would do well to be enrolled in the Confraternity to gain extra spiritual benefits for each Rosary they pray. [enroll]